The Carpet Patching tutorial is below

 Carpet patching can be an art as well as a science.
-At Creative Carpet Repair it’s the most common carpet repair that customers call us for.
+At Creative Carpet Repair it’s the most common carpet repair that customers call us to do.

 The number one reason people call us to patch their carpet is because their dog or cat got locked into a room and tried to dig their way out.
 (Bad Kitty!
 What have you done?)

 People also call us to patch their carpet because of, carpet stains, carpet tears, carpet burns (not the good kind), and remodeling as well as worn traffic paths.

 To patch a carpet we replace the damaged area with a new piece of carpet.
 When a skilled person patches a carpet it’s normally but not always completely invisible.

 If you’ve had your carpet patched and it doesn’t look as good as you were hoping it would look, it may be because:

 - The new carpet is has a slightly different color than the original carpet due to fading.